ipfs/rainbow/docs/environment-variables.md

 when request comes with the `Host` header set to `trustless-gateway.link`.

 Default: none (`Host` is ignored and gateway at `127.0.0.1` supports both deserialized and verifiable response types)

+## `RAINBOW_GC_INTERVAL`

+The interval at which the garbage collector will be called.
+This is given as a string that corresponds to the duration of the interval.
+Set 0 to disable.

+This functionality does not work on Windows.

+Default: `60m`

+## `RAINBOW_GC_THRESHOLD`

+The threshold of how much free space one wants to always have available on disk.
+This is used with the periodic garbage collector.

+When the periodic GC runs, it checks for the total and available space on disk.
+If the available space is larger than the threshold, the GC is not called.
+Otherwise, the GC is asked to remove how many bytes necessary such that the threshold of available space on disk is met.

+Default: `0.3` (always keep 30% of the disk available)

 ### `KUBO_RPC_URL`